molybdenum-99/reality/README.md

   value types, like `Geo::Coord#weather` through OpenWeatherMap and so on.

-Eventually, **Reality**, following its pathetic name, plans to interconnect multiple open data sources (all of them!) into easily navigable and usable graph of Ruby objects.
-Or somethink like that.
+Eventually, **Reality**, following its pretentious name, plans to interconnect multiple open data sources (all of them!) into easily navigable and usable graph of Ruby objects.
+Or something like that.

 ## Why/when do I need this?..